sukulent/namefix/README.md

       -n[STR], --non-ASCII=[STR]        Replace remaining non-ASCII characters
                                         with STR - default replacement is '?'
-      -c[NUM], --characters=[NUM]       The maximum length for the new filename (without extension!)
-Default 64
+      -c[NUM], --characters=[NUM]       The maximum length for the new filename (without extension!) default is 64
       -o[A/B], --override=[A/B]         Replace A with B before fixing filename -O[A/B],
       --exclusive-override=[A/B]        Only replace A with B, change nothing else
-      -k[PATH], --keep-path=[PATH]      Do not rename, make a copy with the new name and put it in PATH
+      -k[PATH], --keep-path=[PATH]      Do not rename, make a copy with new name and put it in PATH
-      -K, --keep                        Do not rename, make a copy with new name -t[STR], --to-ASCII=[STR]         Test a string - transforms a UTF-8 string into ASCII and prints it, does not keep extensions
+      -K, --keep                        Do not rename, make a copy with new name -t[STR], --to-ASCII=[STR]         Test a string - transforms a UTF-8 string into ASCII and prints it, does not keep extension
       --version                         Outputs the version
       -h, --help                        Display this help menu
       input...
 Input files